ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 #### Running Database Garbage Collection

-The database server collects garbage automatically, but Red Hat may occasionally direct you to run database garbage collection manually in order to reclaim unused space in your VMDB.
+The database server collects garbage automatically, but Support may occasionally direct you to run database garbage collection manually in order to reclaim unused space in your VMDB.